armory/documentation/_install_guide/install.md

 ## Installing Armory Spinnaker In Kubernetes

 Armory Spinnaker can now be installed in Kubernetes.
-Please [answer these questions about your Kubernetes installation](https://go.armory.io/kubernetes-questions) so we can help you install Armory.
+Please [answer these questions about your environment](go.armory.io/needs-analysis) so we can help you install Armory.

 [Learn more here](https://www.armory.io/pricing).